 - Use it as a dip for raw vegetables and/or chips.

-- Serve it as a dip with your vegan Buffalo-style preparations.
+- Serve it as a dip or dressing with your vegan Buffalo-style preparations.
+These photos show it with Vegan Buffalo Chicken Salad.

 - Use it as a sauce for simple plant-based protein preparations.